hovanvydut/VyXinhGais-Blog/README.md

 Manager users:
 - When admin CRUD infomation of user, its session will be destroyed
 - Write new Post: use tinyMCE
+- Reset password

 Write new post
 - Upload thumbnail for post
-- Insert image in post, code,...
+- Write post by use tinyMCE editor

 Manager tags
 - CRUD

 Manager categories
 - CRUD
--

 ## Blog
 - use React + Redux saga